capntrips/android_external_avb/README.md

 intermediate point before the end user.
 Additionally, it must only be possible to set or clear a key while the device is in the UNLOCKED state.

+## Named Persistent Values

+AVB 1.1 introduces support for named persistent values which must be tamper evident and allows AVB to store arbitrary key-value pairs.
+Integrators may limit support for these values to a set of fixed well-known names, a maximum value size, and / or a maximum number of values.

+## Persistent Digests

+Using a persistent digest for a partition means the digest (or root digest in the case of a hashtree) is not stored in the descriptor but is stored in a named persistent value.
+This allows configuration data which may differ from device to device to be verified by AVB.
+It must not be possible to modify the persistent digest when the device is in the LOCKED state.

+To specify that a descriptor should use a persistent digest, use the `--use_persistent_digest` option for the `add_hash_footer` or `add_hashtree_footer` avbtool operations.
+Then, during verification of the descriptor, AVB will look for the digest in the named persistent value `avb.persistent_digest.$(partition_name)` instead of in the descriptor itself.

+For hashtree descriptors using a persistent digest, the digest value will be available for substitution into kernel command line descriptors using a token of the form `$(AVB_FOO_ROOT_DIGEST)` where 'FOO' is the uppercase partition name, in this case for the partition named 'foo'.
+The token will be replaced by the digest in hexadecimal form.

 ## Updating Stored Rollback Indexes